Our school received the coronavirus (COVID-19) catch-up premium grant in academic year 2020 to 2021, and this money has been used for the following;

 Our school will receive a total of £15,040 (based on £80 per pupil x 188 pupils at school during the last census).
 As a school we have decided that paying out for individual tutors would be extremely costly and provide low impact for high cost.
 In autumn 2020 we have received a payment of £3,760 (25% of our allocation), and the remainder will come in 2 more installments to make a total of our allocation £15,040.

-We have appointed a HLTA (Mrs McLeish) to deliver catch-up interventions and support around school.
-This support is in addition to the support provided by our intervention manager Mrs Brown.
+We have a team of skilled HLTA and TAs and have appointed additional staff to deliver catch-up interventions and support around school.
 This intervention started from Monday November 2nd 2020 and will be in place for 1 whole academic year.
+From September 2021 we will continue to focus on driving progress through the use of Quality First Teaching from skilled teachers and support staff.

 How the effect of this expenditure on the educational attainment of those pupils at the school will be assessed?